China, An AI Surveillance State

 In fairness, China is not alone in surveilling its citizens, nor is mass surveillance not without merit in the age of terrorism.
 Other governments with covert mass surveillance programs include the United States, the European Union, the United Kingdom, Germany, Australia, Switzerland, Sweden, France, India, and Russia.
 Canada also collects metadata of phone calls and emails, but not the content of them.
 However, open debates about the ethics of artificial intelligence and institutional checks and balances in many of the countries above are lacking in China.

 Ray Kurzweil’s law of accelerating returns states that technological advances beget technological advances, and thus technology charges ahead at an ever accelerating pace; this is a generalization of Moore’s Law.
-Similarly, if surveillance begets data explosions, improvements in algorithms, and increased suppression, which in turn clears the way for further surveillance, then where is China, and the other countries mentioned above, relative to the point of no return on the path towards a dystopian future?
+Similarly, if surveillance begets data explosions, improvements in algorithms, and increased suppression, which in turn clears the way for further surveillance, then where is China relative to the point of no return on the path towards a dystopian future?